KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: String

 This option is used to specify the git repository to download the source code for the project.

+By default, it has magic value `kde-projects`, which can be automatically resolved (based on project name) to the correct url for any project that is presented in KDE Projects Database (a.k.a. repo-metadata).

+For all other projects, you need to specify the correct url in this option yourself.

+If using [git-repository-base](conf-git-repository-base), the url is resolved as a prefix name, followed immediately by the given project name.

 (conf-revision)=
 [`revision`](conf-revision)